On the subregular $J$-rings of Coxeter systems: Computation of

-We characterize the elements of the subregular cell $C$ in terms of their reduced words.
-Since no simple reflection can appear consecutively in a reduced word of any element in $W$, we make the following assumption.
+We need to first define the term ``dihedral segments''.
+Since we will only be concerned with reduced words of elements and no element $s\in S$ can appear consecutively in a reduced word, we make the following assumption.

 \begin{assumption} From now on, whenever we speak of a word in a Coxeter system, we assume that no simple reflection appears consecutively in the word. \end{assumption}